jneimantokbox/annotation-widget/README.md

 2. [Attaching the Toolbar to a Publisher](#attaching-the-toolbar-to-a-publisher)
 3. [Attaching the Toolbar to a Subscriber](#attaching-the-toolbar-to-a-subscriber)
 4. [Cleaning Up](#cleaning-up)
+5. View the complete code example here: [index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html).

-Once you have completed these steps, proceed to [Customizing the Toolbar](#customizing-the-toolbar)
+Once you have completed these steps, proceed to [Customizing the Toolbar](#customizing-the-toolbar).

 ###Linking and Adding the Toolbar
 As you create the annotation toolbar instance, you will link the active OpenTok session to it and add the toolbar to the parent container.